jkeefe/jkeefe.github.io/family-projects/README.md

 ```

-Every sketch used in "Family Projects for Smart Objects" is also available as a zipped-up file [you can download here](https://github.com/jkeefe/family-projects-sketches/archive/master.zip).
+Every sketch used in "Family Projects for Smart Objects" is also available in a zipped-up bundle [you can download here](https://github.com/jkeefe/family-projects-sketches/archive/master.zip).
 Once you do, navigate to your downloads folder and unzip the file `family-projects-sketches-master.zip`, usually done just by clicking or double-clicking its icon.

 You'll find all of the sketches within "chapter" folders in that file.
 The sketches end in `.ino` (for Ardu_ino_) and have a blue Arduino icon.
 To use one, just double-click on it.

 ## Send Email with a Button

-// paste descrpition//
+If making a computer say "Hello, world" is the first step of programming, and making an LED blink is the "Hello, world" of do-it-yourself smart objects, it's quite possible that making an "Internet Button" is the "Hello, world" of "Internet of Things" things.
+In this project, we make a button that send an email.

 ### Ingredients